Scatenix/Void-Merchants/README.md

 # Known Bugs

 - Major: Game balancing could be better at the moment
+- Major: Installing stored upgrades from the inventory can cause an infinte loop
 - Minor: Down-scaled planets look terrible
     - I don't think this is possible in a non-overly complex way
 - Minor: Sounds or music sometimes skips